Best kitchen gadgets under $20

 You can buy long-handled spoons online or in many Asian markets.
 My personal preference is to get a set with round handles, not the thin kind with the flat ends.
 Prices vary, but they're not expensive either way -- say $16 for a pack of 5 good quality spoons, or even $15 for a pack of 8.

 I'm sure I could live without a pair of kitchen shears like this one from Henckels (also known for making reliable knives), but I don't particularly want to.
 A dedicated pair of shears makes opening food bags, cutting meat and fish and trimming green beans dead-easy.
 Storing them with your knives or utensils keeps them accessible where you need them and eliminates cross-contamination with your other scissors.
-Sturdy shears can butterfly poultry and this model unhinges for dishwashing.
+Sturdy shears can butterfly poultry and this model unhinges for dishwashing -- it's dishwasher safe if in need of thorough sanitizing, but it usually cleans easily with soapy hot water and a sponge.
 This particular model costs under $20 on sale.

 Bench scrapers, also known as pastry or dough scrapers or cutters, are typically used to pry dough off a work surface, though I use mine multiple times a day for either scraping or lifting items from my cutting board to a pan or bowl.
 I used to use the side of whichever knife I had in my hand, but this useful kitchen tool shovels more diced onions at a time and is safer anyway.